NWUCA/zaobot/README.md

 Thanks to [Coolq HTTP API](https://github.com/richardchien/coolq-http-api) and its [Python SDK](https://github.com/cqmoe/python-cqhttp).

+The original bot framework is Coolq.
+However, Coolq has shutdown their service, for now the bot framework has been migrated to [go-cqhttp](https://github.com/Mrs4s/go-cqhttp).

 ## Prerequisites
 Zaobot is a flask app, so you should first learn
    [how flask works](https://flask.palletsprojects.com/en/1.1.x/).